Unless otherwise indicated, reproduction is authorised, except for commercial purposes, provided that the source (Joinup) is acknowledged.

 Please note that all the Open-Source Applications (Projects), which are available through the repository on Joinup are provided by their owners (named in each case) subject to the copyright licences indicated in each case; the owners have to certify that all intellectual property rights concerning the Assets belong to them and no intellectual property rights of third parties are infringed.
 Please refer to the individual project for further information.
 Please note, that the European Commission accepts no responsibility with regard to these projects.

-Reproduction is not authorized in general for the semantic assets.
-The copyright for the semantic assets is defined individually by the licence attached to the individual asset by its owner.
-Please refer to the individual asset for further information.
+Reproduction is not authorized in general for the interoperability solutions.
+The copyright for the interoperability solutions is defined individually by the licence attached to the individual solution by its owner.
+Please refer to the individual solution for further information.

 The European Commission maintains this website to enhance public access to information about its initiatives and European Union policies in general.
 Our goal is to keep this information timely and accurate.
 If errors are brought to our attention, we will try to correct them.